linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

 author:
   name: Angel
   email: docs@linode.com
-description: 'This guide will show you how to install Redmine.'
+description: 'This guide shows how to install and set up Redmine, a free and open-source project management web application, written using Ruby on Rails, that is is cross-platform and cross-database.'
-keywords: 'nginx,ubuntu'
+keywords: 'nginx,ubuntu,redmine'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: Thursday, September 14, 2017
 modified: Tuesday, September 26, 2017
 modified_by:
   name: Linode
-title: 'How to Install and Configure Redmine'
+title: 'How to Install and Configure Redmine on Ubuntu 16.04'
 external_resources:
 - '[Redmine Official Docs](https://www.redmine.org/guide/)'
 - '[Redmine Users Guide](https://www.redmine.org/projects/redmine/wiki/Getting_Started)'
 - "[Andrew Hosch's Guide on Redmine](http://www.untrustedconnection.com/2016/04/redmine-passenger-and-nginx-on-ubuntu.html)"
 ---
+## What is Redmine?

-Redmine is a project management tool that allows users to manage projects flexibly while offering robust tracking tools, and an extensive library of plug-ins.
-This free and open source option offers your team an alternative to paid project management tools with support for wikis, forums, calendars, and data visualization tools.
-This guide will show you how to install Redmine on Ubuntu 16.04 through the Passenger application server connected to Nginx to serve the application.
+Redmine is a project management web app that allows users to manage projects flexibly while offering robust tracking tools and an extensive library of plug-ins.
+This free and open source solution offers an alternative to paid project management tools and includes support for wikis, forums, calendars, and data visualization tools.

+This guide will show you how to install and set up Redmine on Ubuntu 16.04 through the Passenger application server connected to Nginx.

 ### Before You Begin